gspurthi/ibm-kms-migration-client/Instructions.md

             $ echo <base64-payload> | base64 -D

 ##### Testing migration and notifying to the team

-- Perform a regression test on you applications
+- Perform a regression test on your applications

 - Notify the Key Protect team that your migration has completed by sending an email to ""